Alfred Street Baptist Church

-Alfred Street Baptist Church's is a Baptist church in Alexandria, Virginia, United States.
+The Alfred Street Baptist Church is a historic Baptist church located in Alexandria, Virginia, United States.
 It is affiliated with the National Baptist Convention, USA.

 History

-In 1806, the colored members of the church Alexandria Baptist Society established the Colored Baptist Society which would eventually become First African Baptist Church of Alexandria, Virginia.
-The church welcomed its first black pastor when Reverend Sampson White was called to lead the recently independent congregation.
-White had previously served as the founding pastor of Nineteenth Street Baptist Church of Washington, D.C. and Abyssinian Baptist Church of New York City.
-He would be followed by Reverend Samuel Madden in 1863.
+In 1806, members of the Alexandria Baptist Society established the Colored Baptist Society, which would eventually become the First African Baptist Church of Alexandria, Virginia.
+During this time, the Reverend William Evans served as the church's first leader.

+In 1859, the church welcomed the Reverend Sampson White who was called to lead the recently independent congregation.
+White previously served as the founding pastor of the Nineteenth Street Baptist Church of Washington, D.C. and the Abyssinian Baptist Church of New York City.
+In the midst of the Civil War in 1863, the Reverend Samuel Madden was commissioned to succeed White.
+Madden led the congregation for a period of 33 years in what would form a lineage of African American leadership throughout the church's history.

-Architectural improvements were implemented in the 1880s and in 1994, when a new sanctuary was built.
-The exterior of the building was preserved, but the interior was greatly improved.
-Alfred Street Baptist Church is located at 301 South Alfred Street in Alexandria, Virginia.
+Architectural improvements were first made to the church in the 1880s and again in 1994 when a new sanctuary was constructed.
+The exterior of the building was preserved while significant improvements were made to the church's interior.
+The Alfred Street Baptist Church is located at 301 South Alfred Street in Alexandria, Virginia.

 Beliefs

 The Church has a Baptist confession of faith and is a member of the National Baptist Convention, USA.